Policy Number: VI-4.00(A)

 - The Vice President and Chief Administrative Officer (Chair);

-- The Vice President for Diversity and Inclusion;
+- The Vice President for Diversity and Inclusion or designee;

-- The Assistant President and Chief of Staff;
+- The Assistant President and Chief of Staff or designee;

-- The Dean of the School of Architecture;
+- The Dean of the School of Architecture or designee;

-- The Dean of another College or School, appointed by the Senior Vice President and Provost; and,
+- The Dean of another College or School, appointed by the Senior Vice President and Provost or designee; and,

 - Two faculty, one student, and one staff representative, selected in consultation with the University Senate.